IuliiaKonovalova/madlib_with_python/README.md

     def plural_noun(noun):
     """
-    Checks whether the noun is countable or not and transform into plural if it's countable This function is needed to prevent pluralization of uncountable nouns bt pattern package
+    Checks whether the noun is countable or not and transform into plural if it's countable This function is needed to prevent the pluralization of uncountable nouns bt pattern package.
     """
-    # Checks if the noun is uncountable, if it is, returns the nouns
+    # Checks if the noun is uncountable; if it is, returns the nouns
+    if the noun in uncountable_nouns:
     if noun in uncountable_nouns:
         return noun
     # Otherwise, pluralize noun with the patterns package